LesTR/homeassistant-minimalistic-area-card/README.md

 ### CSS variables

 - `--ha-better-minimalistic-area-card-color` - configure color for text, sensors, buttons and state values
-- `--ha-better-minimalistic-area-card-sensors-color` - configure color for sensors and state values in the sensor area
+- `--ha-better-minimalistic-area-card-sensors-color` - configure color for sensors and state values in the sensors area
-- `--ha-better-minimalistic-area-card-sensors-icon-size` - configure size for the icons in the sensor area (default 18px)
+- `--ha-better-minimalistic-area-card-sensors-icon-size` - configure size for the icons in the sensors area (default 18px)
-- `--ha-better-minimalistic-area-card-sensors-button-size` - configure clickable size on icons in the sensor area (default 32px)
+- `--ha-better-minimalistic-area-card-sensors-button-size` - configure clickable size on icons in the sensors area (default 32px)
+- `--ha-better-minimalistic-area-card-buttons-icon-size` - configure size for the icons in the buttons area (default 24px)
+- `--ha-better-minimalistic-area-card-buttons-button-size` - configure clickable size on icons in the buttons area (default 48px)
-- `--ha-better-minimalistic-area-card-buttons-color` - configure color for buttons and state values in the button area
+- `--ha-better-minimalistic-area-card-buttons-color` - configure color for buttons and state values in the buttons area
 - `--ha-better-minimalistic-area-card-shadow-color` - configure color of shadow (when enabled)

 [license-shield]: https://img.shields.io/github/license/lestr/homeassistant-minimalistic-area-card.svg?style=for-the-badge